behlandj/claim_icad_simulation_vs_perfusion/README.md

 The repository comprises two files that are instrumental in the analysis and interpretation of the study data:

 1. `nipype_pypeline.py`: This file contains a post-processing pipeline that aids in the evaluation of the relative Mean Transit Time (relMTT) using DSC-MRI.
+The pipeline can also process perfusion maps of TTP, CBV, CBF, Tmax.
 The pipeline is designed using Nipype, an open-source project that provides a uniform interface to existing neuroimaging software.

 2. `statistics.py`: This file includes the analysis of diagnostic accuracy which involves the calculation of sensitivity, specificity, and the Receiver Operating Characteristic (ROC) analysis incl.
 ROC curve figures.